Nasty Chugger!

 Bottom cheeks

 I can imagine the police appearing if he’d mooned at the security guard!
 But no it was just a ‘look’.
 Mind you he was never accused of being offensive.
 Just that his ‘look’ was ‘funny.
 Does that mean it made the guard laugh?
 In which case were the police comedy agents for the policeman’s ball looking for a ‘turn’?
 No they were not.
 They were looking to arrest him.
 Secondly, why did the security guard not talk to a few colleagues before involving plod who might have persuaded him he was a twat and he should go back to scrutinizing his monitors looking for shop lifters?
 Having said that, the police believed the ‘look’ was serious enough to find out his address and turn up on his doorstep.
 Thirdly why on earth did the police act on the security guard’s bizarre assertion anyway?
 Were they thick bastards?
 Mind you, regardless of their neanderthal IQ, if a precedent has been set here, what hope do nearly all of us have?
 Will we all be visited nocturnally for having had a dubious stare or misplaced nose twitch whilst walking past an officer?
 Will there be special police people whose job it is to interpret ‘looks’?
 Will we be able to see what looks are and are not allowed?
 ‘Oi sonny you’ve blinked aggressively at me!
-You’re all from old pc 5710nicked!’
+You’re nicked!’
 Will there be examples and photos we can look at so as to avoid detention?
 Will shrugs be interpreted as disdainful and worthy of police visits?
 Does this mean the security cameras will now be on the look out for every twitch and gurn directed towards anyone in a position of authority?
 Personally I am aghast that the police actually ever took this seriously.
 But it does make one conclude that the police need some direction from some of their superior officers as to what is ‘crime’ and clearly in this case should go back to ‘police school’.
 I mean it really is a total waste of time isn’t it?
 Time that we the tax payers are paying for.
 A postscript to this is that despite having complained to no -one, Nick received a grovelling letter from Tesco’s at the end of the week apologizing and saying how much they valued his custom and that the security guard had been reprimanded.
 So at least someone at Tesco saw sense and realised that this embarrassing gaffe would make a good story for the newspapers.
 Or even Facebook!
 And they ought to attempt to nip it in the bud!
 Or have they?

 Colin the Flower

 My just 4year old daughter has a fish.
 A guppy.
-After weeks and weeks of testing the water and filtering it to no avail and trip after trip to the pet shop to be told ‘no it’s not right yet’, a bag of their filtered stuff at 80p made it safe for the little piscean chap and he was deposited into the titchy tank where he looked bewildered by the Scooby Doo micro holiday in corfu 2102 051bus and plastic weed contained therein.
+After weeks and weeks of testing the water and filtering it to no avail and trip after trip to the pet shop to be told ‘no it’s not right yet’, a bag of their filtered stuff at 80p made it safe for the little piscean chap and he was deposited into the titchy tank where he looked bewildered by the Scooby Doo micro bus and plastic weed contained therein.
 Mind you when I were a lad we used to put real weed in a bowl and pour gallons of fish food in and were surprised when the small carp (goldfish) pegged it after a few days to be found lying on the surface (having been won at a funfair) or was accidentally flushed down the loo when I tried to change the water. (you had to flush to get the water in you see) So.
 The fish is in and I think needs a few friends to make him feel at home.
 I personally am not keen on keeping any living thing cooped up anywhere even if their memory is fish like but if Georgia likes it I suppose I’m happy.
 Though she does bang on the side of the glass (like I did) and likes it when the fish jumps back petrified (as I did) We decided to have a naming ceremony for the little chap and I asked her what she would like to call him.
 She knew instantly.
 ‘He’s Colin’ she said.
 ‘Colin the Flower’.

 M&S Dismay

 Wot do u reckon chums?
 Bought six £30 gift vouchers from M&S as presies for my voice agents on their last day at work before Christmas.
 Gave em to the 6 staff.
 Went home.
 Told on 3rd Jan that only 1 had actually worked.
 There was nothing on the others.
 Not a pound.
 Or a penny.
 De nada in fact.
 Went back after to M&S with all 5 that were non functioning having collected em from the disappointed disgruntled staff some of whom were thinking I was a mean bastard and it was a huge joke.
 Once at customer services having queued I charmingly pointed out that M&S had erred and I’d like the cards recalibrated or whatever it is you do to em, or my money back.
 However.
 I am not speedily dealt with and given my money back as I’d hoped.
-I am left standing about for ages while people go away with the gift cards and phone people up and consult and hold ken tremlettthe gift cards up analysing them as if they are in fact not gift cards at all but pieces of cardboard with biro scrawled on them and black tape impersonating the magnetic info strip.
+I am left standing about for ages while people go away with the gift cards and phone people up and consult and hold the gift cards up analysing them as if they are in fact not gift cards at all but pieces of cardboard with biro scrawled on them and black tape impersonating the magnetic info strip.
 I begin to feel guilty!
 I wonder if it because I have a dodgy (ish) beard and a backpack on as well as a flat cap and am obviously a down and out or eccentric despite my dulcet posh tones.
 I am kept at customer services becoming increasingly aware that this is not going at all well as my credit card is analysed and its numbers shouted down phones as if it will suddenly flash ‘yes this man is a crook arrest him NOW’.
 I tell my story several times as I am asked to repeat it to different people.
 I ask a manager a few questions myself who studiously ignores everything I say and refuses to give me eye contact.
 Finally I am told to wait for someone else.
 She is not brisk in arriving.
 It turns out to be the commercial manager.
 She is taller than everyone else, me included, and I wonder if this is a requirement for her role.
 She says in well spoken trained tones (she’s been on a course or two) that they will need to look at the close circuit TV before they can decide anything.
 This is despite their having checked that they have received the £180 which they have, and that none of the gift cards work and have not been used as they are ‘invalid’.
 She suggests I go off and have a coffee and she will tell me when it’s sorted.
 I rejected her ‘coffee advice’ as I luckily had things to do and returned later expecting some resolution.
 But no, they needed to check with ‘central’, whoever they are, and still hadn’t looked at the CCTV.
 I would be phoned when it was all worked out one way or another.

 ‘So you are questioning my honesty?’
 I asked.